Mariam1341/CORELIA-JAVA-INTERN/README.md

-# Corelia Internship Projects 🚀
+# CORELIA Internship Projects 🚀

 This repository contains my projects and practical tasks for the **Java Internship Program at CORELIA**.